 Kbr, for Brindle, we need 2 Kbr or a Kbr and a k (lower case) to get brindled dogs

-k (lower case) it’s the less dominant allele, and we need 2 k alleles in the couple to see the effect of the Agouti series upon our dog.
+k (lower case) or sometimes ky for yellow, it’s the less dominant allele, and we need 2 k alleles in the loci to see the effect of the Agouti series upon our dog.